 We're here to support you on this difficult journey

-There are many things that you may need to organise after losing a family member.
-You may need to speak with numerous people and provide a lot of information.
-Remember you aren't alone, we are here to support you.
+There will be a number of things to organise after losing a loved one.
+You may have to speak with many people and provide a lot of information.
+Remember that we are here to support you through this process.

 Things to think about in the first week